oVirt/ovirt-site/source/release/3.4.0/index.html.md

 If you're installing oVirt 3.4.0 beta on a clean host, you should read our [Quick Start Guide](Quick Start Guide)

+If you're using nightly repo you'll need to run:

+       # yum update "ovirt-engine-setup*"
+       # engine-setup

 If you're upgrading from oVirt 3.3 you should just execute:

       # yum update ovirt-engine-setup